gsavastano/Dead-Simple-Sitemap-Generator/README.md

 - doesn't always parse correctly all URL parameters (ex: ?#&)
 - all URL indexed have the same priority and frequency
 - should be a composer package
+- it doesn't validate config.ini values, only inputs from command line